apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

 .. ts:cv:: CONFIG proxy.config.plugin.compiler_path STRING ""

-   Specifies an option compiler tool path for compiling plugins.
+   Specifies an optional compiler tool path for compiling plugins.
 This tool should be an executable, which takes two arguments:

    === ======================================================================